A newly-rebuilt petrol station by the northbound A1.

 The northbound café closed in the early 2010s.
 In August 2018 the café was demolished and a Starbucks Drive Thru was built on the land.

 Shell sold the site to MFG in 2017, who rebranded the shop to Londis.
 During early 2018, MFG refurbished the site with a Budgens store replacing Londis, Starbucks on the Go replacing Costa Express and a new Subway store being added.
 The store was later reverted back to Londis during Autumn 2021.

 Another petrol station called Abbotts Wood service station was situated on the southbound side, but this closed in around 2005 and was eventually demolished.
-Its position - and a dilapidated building - can still be made out.
-Shell had proposed to add a 40-seater restaurant to the site in 1992, but this was refused on the basis that there were other facilities nearby and the need for a similar facility here was unnecessary.
+Its position can still be made out.
+Shell had proposed to add a 40-seater restaurant to the site in 1992, but this was refused on the basis that there was no need for another facility.